famer/blog/_posts/2015-02-11-slow-computer-embrace-it.md

 ---
 title: "Slow computer?
+Embrace it!"
-Embrace it!" #"Why people will allways be unsatisfied with computers"
+faketitle: "Why people will allways be unsatisfied with computers"
 categories: cat
 tags: ["future", "it", thoughts]
 published: true